Lovkush-A/blog/_posts/2020-05-16-creditcard2.md

 ---
+toc: true
 layout: post
+description: I see what happens if I remove entries from the dataset.
+The hope is that it reduces the time needed to create the models with too much reduction in performance.
+categories: [python, data science]
-title: Investigating Credit Card Fraud, Part II
+title: Investigating Credit Card Fraud, Part II, Removing data
 ---

 I carry on my investigation into the [Kaggle Credit Card Fraud](https://www.kaggle.com/mlg-ulb/creditcardfraud) dataset by seeing what happens if I remove entries from the dataset.
 The hope is that it reduces the time needed to create the models without drastically reducing the effectiveness of the models.